Bloom Town is a collection of 21 illustrated poems set in Shropshire, England where I grew up.

-The brick viaduct carries the Severn Valley Railway and it's evocative collection of classic locomotives.
+The brick viaduct carries the Severn Valley Railway and its evocative collection of classic locomotives.

 The cover design was inspired by the pre-raphaelite tiles on the floor of St Mary's Church in Shrewsbury.